krasimirstoev/ariel/README.md

 -   `--compose_email`: Composes and sends an email with the scan results.
 -   `--list=FILE`: Specifies the file containing the list of DNSBL domains (required).
 -   `--max_procs=N`: Sets the maximum number of parallel processes (used with `--priority=0`).
+-   `--email=ADDRESS`: Specifies an email address to send results to (can be used multiple times).
 -   `--install`: Installs the script and necessary files.
 -   `--help`: Displays a help message with available options.